 In 2003 the Company acquired 28.75% of the shares of Plearn Patt Co., Ltd. (founded on September 25, 2002) with the paid-up capital in the amount of 80,000,000 Baht.
 Later in 2005 the Company's share percentage increased to 48.82% with the authorized capital and paid-up capital in the amount of 170,000,000 Baht.
 The authorized capital and paid-up capital was decreased and remained in the amount of 169,475,500 Baht, representing the shareholding ratio of 48.97%.
 In the fourth quarter of 2009 Mr Thanong Chotisorayuth, Managing director, took up the position of the acting Director of Plearnpattana School and became the Director of the school in 2010 after receiving approval from the Board of Director.
 2009 is also the year that the Company consolidated the financial statement of Plearn Patt Co., Ltd. (subsidiary) and the Company takes part in overseeing the operation of this business.
+On May 18, 2017.
+The Subsidiary had decrease in registered capital from 169,475,500 Baht, Baht 10 par value each to 151,850,500 Baht, Baht 8.96 par value each.

 The Board of Directors' Meeting No.4/2012 passed a resolution to invest and set up a joint venture to facilitate the Company's digital contents business.
-In 2013, the Company has 60% shares in BaesLab Co., Ltd. (founded on April 22, 2013) which has the authorized capital in the amount of 1,000,000 million Baht.
+In 2013, the Company has 60% shares in BaesLab Co., Ltd. (founded on April 22, 2013) which has the authorized capital in the amount of

+1,000,000 million Baht.
 Mr Thanong Chotisorayuth, the Company's Managing Director, is one of the authorized signatories of BaesLab Co., Ltd. as well as has a role in overseeing its operation.
 The Company includes the financial statement of BaesLab Co., Ltd. (subsidiary) in the Company's consolidated financial statement in the accounting period since 2013.